qpliu/esolang/cookie/README.md

 Additional Note
 ---------------
 I don't know what would happen if P or D were fractal.
+If D is fractal, there can be points in D that are neither **edge points** nor **interior points**.
 My guess is that, in most cases, execution would terminate.